Meet Our Team

 I decided to attain more specialized training in trauma as I saw the need for such services.
 I have worked with clients who have experienced traumatic events including childhood or adult sexual abuse, domestic violence, intimate partner violence

 and emotional abuse.
 I am certified in these trauma-based therapy models; (EMDR) Eye Movement Desensitization and Reprocessing, Trauma Focused Cognitive Behavioral Therapy, and trained in Cognitive Processing Therapy.
 I also use Cognitive Behavioral Therapy with my clients.
-I work with adolescents, adults, and couples.

 On a personal note, I am a single mother to one energetic and creative daughter.
 In my free time I enjoy traveling, spending time with loved ones, attending live shows and binge watching my favorite movies and television shows.
 I realize for some, entering counseling is not an easy decision so I try to be the best guide I possibly can be on this healing journey.

-Karly Warren, PsyD, ABPP, CPRP
+Karly Stroup, PsyD, ABPP, CPRP

 Clinical Psychologist